-If a man came and dumped a load of hog waste on my front yard, should he be able to say, "Look at that mess!
+If a man came and dumped a load of hog waste on your front yard, should he be able to say, "Look at that mess!
 You and your neighbors ought to clean that up!"
 Of course not.

-Governor Branstad's idea of taking money from education to fund water cleanup is a non-starter.
+Governor Reynolds' idea of taking money from education to fund water cleanup is a non-starter.
 Not only because it takes away from education (a ludicrous notion), but because the idea of leveraging a sales tax hits urban dwellers far harder since large farms pay almost no sales tax on things like fertilizer and feed, which are the things that are causing the pollution.